Abhi16082001/RentMan/README.md

 3. **Delete Restrictions**:
    - Floors can only be deleted if they do not have any renters.
    - Buildings can only be deleted when there are no floors within them.
+4. **Login and Registeration System**:
+   - On Registration Page, there will be owner registeration only but while creating floors, owner can create renter profiles and that will be stored in user database with owner flag false.

 The application’s backend functionality is complete, and you can explore the code for further details.